 Tucked in the north of Argentina, Salta is one of South America’s most beguiling destinations.
-But there’s more to this region than its capital city – the surrounding plains provide the perfect backdrop for the riding experience of your life with blue skies, fine wine and asado all the way…Welcome to riding in Salta.
+But there’s more to this region than its capital city – the surrounding plains provide the perfect backdrop for the riding experience of your life with blue skies, fine wine and asado all the way…Welcome to horse riding in Argentina.

 In the north of Argentina, a few hours away from the Bolivian border, the city and surrounding region captured my heart.

 Architecturally, it’s almost unrivalled on the continent.
 Colonial structures in bright colours such as the Iglesia San Francisco dominate the skyline – a perfect contrast to a sky that always seems to be the brightest of blues.

 Travelling to South America?
 Read more of my South America travel guides.